Jvictorbicker/SaaS-Salon-PRO/README.md

-# 💈 Salon Pro – SaaS para Barbearias
+# 💈 Salon Pro – SaaS for Barbershops

-O **Salon Pro** é um sistema **SaaS** desenvolvido para auxiliar barbearias na gestão do dia a dia, oferecendo controle de agendamentos, clientes e serviços de forma simples e eficiente.
+**Salon Pro** is a **SaaS** system developed to help barbershops manage their daily operations, providing scheduling, client, and service management in a simple and efficient way.

-O projeto utiliza **front-end web** com HTML, CSS e JavaScript e **back-end em Java com Spring Boot**, seguindo boas práticas como **Clean Architecture** e separação de responsabilidades.
+The project uses a **web front-end** with HTML, CSS, and JavaScript and a **back-end in Java with Spring Boot**, following best practices such as **Clean Architecture** and separation of responsibilities.

 ---

-## 🚀 Funcionalidades (em desenvolvimento)
+## 🚀 Features (in development)

-- 🔐 Autenticação de usuários (login e cadastro)
+- 🔐 User authentication (login and registration)
-- 📅 Agendamento de horários
+- 📅 Appointment scheduling
-- 👤 Gerenciamento de clientes
+- 👤 Client management
-- ✂️ Cadastro de serviços
+- ✂️ Service registration
-- 📊 Painel administrativo
+- 📊 Administrative dashboard
-- 🏪 Suporte a múltiplas barbearias (SaaS)
+- 🏪 Support for multiple barbershops (SaaS)

 ---

-## 🛠️ Tecnologias Utilizadas
+## 🛠️ Technologies Used

 ### Front-end
 - HTML5